-(7) Equity loan - An extension of credit as defined and authorized under the provisions of Section 50(a)(6).
-Our Comment: Subsection 50(a)(6)(F) states that an equity loan "is not a form of open-end account ... unless the open-end account is a home equity line of credit".
-Thus, the definition of equity loan in §153.1(7) includes a home equity line of credit under Section 50(t), and the Interpretations will apply to home equity line of credit loans as well.
-In their preamble to the Interpretations, the Commissions state "[t]he term 'Equity loan' in Chapter 153 includes home equity lines of credit, unless specifically excluded."
+(7) Equity Ioan - An extension of credit as defined and authorized under the provisions of Section 50(a)(6).
+Our Comment: Subsection 50(a)(6)(F) states that an equity Ioan "is not a form of open-end account ... unless the open-end account is a home equity line of credit".
+Thus, the definition of equity Ioan in §153.1(7) includes a home equity line of credit under Section 50(t), and the Interpretations will apply to home equity line of credit Ioans as well.
+In their preamble to the Interpretations, published in the January 2, 2004 issue of the Texas Register, the Commissions state "[t]he term 'equity Ioan' in Chapter 153 includes home equity lines of credit, unless specifically excluded."